How to Pay Off Debt: 4 Top Tips for Sticking to Goals

 I wasn’t exactly into the whole idea of putting what amounted to a down payment on a home into our debts, the bulk of which stem from low-interest medical-related charges.
 What fun was that?

 But after the first few months of making mega-payments, I started to see the fun in it.
 I began looking forward to making new payments like a madwoman with a datebook and a calculator.
-Our tax return was coming in March?
+Our tax refund was coming?
 Great!
 My family gave me cash for my birthday?
 Awesome!
 Let’s throw it at that credit card bill!

 Debt is a bummer, but changing my mindset certainly kept me on the right path.